TIL: Make AI Features Boring to Change

 return call_model( prompt, model="gpt-4.1", response_model=Answer, fallback_model="claude-sonnet-4", )

-def answer_question(user_id: str, query: str) -> Answer: docs = search_docs(query) return generate_answer(query=query, docs=docs)Now the product function says what the product does: search docs and ask for an answer.
+def answer_question(user_id: str, query: str) -> Answer: docs = search_docs(query) return generate_answer(query=query, docs=docs)The product function says what the product does: search docs and ask for an answer.

 The generation function owns the model-specific work: prompt rendering, model choice, tracing, retries, response validation, fallbacks, cost tags, and eval hooks.

-This gives you locality.
+Locality is the win.
 Prompt changes go in one place.
 Model experiments go in one place.
-Retry policy, validation, fallback behavior, cost tags, and eval hooks all live next to the LLM call instead of leaking through the rest of the product.
+Retry policy, validation, fallback behavior, cost tags, and eval hooks stay next to the LLM call instead of leaking through the product.

-The test is simple.
+The test I like is blunt.
 When something breaks, can you answer the debugging questions from one trace and one module?
 When Product wants a tone experiment, do you know where it goes?
 When Legal asks about citations, do you know which layer owns the fix?

 Models will keep being weird.
 Techniques to control models will keep evolving.